jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 faults may not appear great; and wish not the abasement of anyone, that thine own abasement be not exposed.
 (HW-P 44)

+It behoveth the people of Bahá to render the Lord victorious through the power of their utterance and to admonish the people by their goodly deeds and character, inasmuch as deeds exert greater influence than words.
+(TB KF)

+Say: Honesty, virtue, wisdom and a saintly character redound to the exaltation of man, while dishonesty, imposture, ignorance and hypocrisy lead to his abasement.
+By My life!
+Man’s distinction lieth not in ornaments or wealth, but rather in virtuous behaviour and true understanding.
+(TB KF)

+In the estimation of the
+people of Bahá man’s glory lieth in his knowledge, his upright conduct, his praiseworthy character, his wisdom, and not in his nationality or rank.
+(TB KF)

+Arise, O people, and, by the power of God’s might, resolve to gain the victory over your own selves, that haply the whole earth may be freed and sanctified from its servitude to the gods of its idle fancies—gods that have inflicted such loss upon, and are responsible for the misery of their wretched worshippers.
+These idols form the obstacle that impedeth man in his efforts to advance in the path of perfection.
+(TB LD)

+Let them that bear
+allegiance to this Wronged One be even as a raining cloud in moments of charity and benevolence and as a blazing fire in restraining their base and appetitive natures.
+(TB LD)

+CHARITY

+Charity is pleasing and praiseworthy in the sight of God and is regarded as a prince among goodly deeds.
+Consider ye and call to mind that which the All-Merciful hath revealed in the Qur’án: ‘They prefer them before themselves, though poverty be their own lot.
+And with such as are preserved from their own covetousness shall it be well.’(17) Viewed in this light, the blessed utterance above is, in truth, the day-star of utterances.
+Blessed is he who preferreth his brother before himself.
+Verily, such a man is reckoned, by virtue of the Will of God, the All-Knowing, the All-Wise, with the people of Bahá who dwell in the Crimson Ark.
+(TB KF)

 CLEANLINESS

 The choice of clothing and the cut of the beard and its dressing are left to the discretion of men.
 But beware, O people, lest ye make yourselves the playthings of the ignorant.
 (TB BI)

+COURAGE

+Valiant acts will
+ensure the triumph of this Cause, and a saintly character will reinforce its power.
+(TB LD)

+COURTESY

+O people of God!
+I admonish you to observe courtesy, for above all else it is the prince of virtues.
+Well is it with him who is illumined with the light of courtesy and is attired with the vesture of uprightness.
+Whoso is endued with courtesy hath indeed attained a sublime station.
+It is hoped that this Wronged One and everyone else may be enabled to acquire it, hold fast unto it, observe it, and fix our gaze upon it.
+(TB LD)

 CREATIVITY